elisa-aleman/ai_python_dev_reference/docs/ai_development/About-Quantization.md

-Notice the only changed module is `DynamicQuantizedLinear`
+Notice the only changed module is `DynamicQuantizedLinear` -->

 ##### Eager mode QAT static example

 The difference is that we train instead of calibrate just the observers.
 During the training, the observers will be calibrated as well as the weights being updated.

 With both done at the same time, the weights will theoretically approach an optimal value that has less accuracy drop when quantized.

-However, the example model has a really low accuracy to begin with, so this is not noticeable in this example.
+However, since the number of operations is low enough, it might not be as noticeable in this example, since the accuracy drops every time that values are scaled to 8 bits and back.

 ```python
 # model imports